SolidLabResearch/streaming-query-hive/README.md

 The MQTT broker can be easily changed with another broker, such as RabbitMQ or Kafka, in the future.

+The resultant query results for the parent query can be streamed to a different MQTT topic, or can be stored in a database for further analysis.
+Moreover, the results can be reasoned over using a reasoning engine such as EYE-JS[[6](#footnote-6)]].
+The reasoning engine can be used to infer new knowledge from the query results, and can be used to provide actionable insights from the data.

 ## License

 This code is copyrighted by [Ghent University - imec](https://www.ugent.be/ea/idlab/en) and released under the [MIT Licence](./LICENCE)